Loop API Calls for Historical Data

 Example

-Say you were collecting real-time PM2.5 data from January 1 to January 4.
-Only 2 days of real-time data can be collected per request, so two requests need to be made; the first request for January 1-2 and the second request for January 3-4.
+Say you were collecting historical PM2.5 data using a real-time resolution from January 1 to February 4.
+Only 30 days of real-time data can be collected per request, so two requests need to be made; the first request for January 1 - January 30 and the second request for January 31 - February 4.
 These dates will be in UTC.

 The request URLs may look like this: